-Gardeners Growing Healthy Communities (GGHC) Garden Training is an opportunity to take your love of gardening and use it to transform communities.
-The eight-week, indoor training will cover the practical aspects of successful vegetable gardening.
-The learning continues as we work together at our GGHC gardens growing produce for distribution throughout the late summer and fall.
+The Garden Training Class is an opportunity to take your love of gardening and use it to transform communities.
+The six-week, indoor training will cover the practical aspects of successful vegetable gardening.
+The learning continues as we work together at the GGHC gardens in South Paris and Rumford growing produce for distribution throughout the late summer and fall.
 Training sessions are held each year in the Spring.

 What the class teaches...